 “The selection committee loved every aspect of David’s proposal, from the well thought-out design materials to the artistic detail with the hand-carved bees.
 We also appreciated that he views this project as a ‘living classroom’ and plans to incorporate an educational component,” stated Katie Murray, Director of the Orange County Arts Commission.

-The Bee Hotel plans to open in October in collaboration with the Hillsborough Arts Council’s River Park Concert.
+The Bee Hotel plans to open on November 4.
 The arts council plans to hotel “make your own air bee & bee” workshops for the community to coincide with the unveiling.

 Hillsborough was named the 35th “Bee City USA” in the country in 2016, a result of a proven commitment to providing a healthy habitat for local pollinators.
 There are nearly 500 species of bees native to North Carolina.